This disorder may be caused by food allergies.

 Adults are given proton pump inhibitors (PPIs), which are drugs that reduce production of stomach acid and can reduce symptoms.
 In children, changes in diet are often effective, but PPIs are typically used if changes to the diet have not helped.

 If PPIs do not help, people are given topical corticosteroids (such as fluticasone and budesonide) that are swallowed to coat the esophagus can help reduce inflammation.
 People may use a fluticasone inhaler and puff the drug into their mouth without inhaling and then swallow it.
 This way the drug coats the esophagus and does not enter the lungs.
 Budesonide in liquid form also can be mixed with a sugar substitute or thickener (such as cornstarch) and swallowed.
 People may rinse out their mouth afterwards to help avoid a fungal infection of the mouth (thrush Candidiasis (Yeast Infection) Candidiasis is infection with the yeast Candida.
 Candidiasis tends to occur in moist areas of the skin.
-Candidiasis may cause rashes, scaling, itching, and swelling.
-Doctors examine the... read more ).
+This skin infection may cause rashes, scaling, itching, and swelling.
+Doctors examine... read more ).

 Doctors may instruct people to change their diet.
 People can follow a diet that eliminates wheat, dairy, fish/shellfish, peanuts/tree nuts, eggs, and soy (see elimination diet Diagnosis ).
 This diet is the most often recommended diet for eosinophilic esophagitis and is better and simpler than eliminating foods based on the results of skin and blood allergy tests.
 Variations of this diet, where only two or four foods are eliminated, can be tried.
 The elemental diet, in which people get most of their nutrition in a liquid form usually composed of amino acids, fats, sugars, vitamins, and minerals, is successful in both adults and children but is often not practical in adults.